 Your surgeon is one of several people who will be present during your surgery.
 For this reason, you may see added charges for professionals, such as a surgical assistant, anesthesiologist, and one or more nurses.

 When you are preparing for a bariatric procedure, the day of surgery can seem like such a final event.
-Rarely do patients look beyond surgery to any degree before the procedure has occurred.
+Rarely do patients look beyond surgery to any degree before the procedure.
 However, you should know that you will be receiving follow-up care.
 This care is necessary for helping you achieve your health goals.
 It can include nutritional counseling, psychological support, and follow-up appointments with your bariatric surgeon.
 Each of these elements carries its own set of fees.

 Why is Bariatric Surgery so Expensive?

-Here’s the proof: According to a report by U.S. News, health care costs for obese individuals are $1,900 higher than those paid by their normal-weight peers.
-The severely obese pay an additional $3,100 per person based on Americans with a normal BMI.
+Here’s the proof: According to a report by U.S. News, healthcare costs for obese individuals are $1,900 higher than those paid by their normal-weight peers—the severely obese pay an additional $3,100 per person based on Americans with a normal BMI.

 But what if you don’t have the money for weight loss surgery?